darahea/joule_extensibility/README.md

 ## All-in-one example

+1. Clone this repository to your local workspace.
 1. Go to the folder `capabilities` and run `joule login` to log in to your subaccount.
 2. Run `joule deploy -c -n <assistant_name>` to compile and deploy the assistant to your subaccount.
 3. Run `joule launch <assistant_name>` to test the assistant with all three capabilities.